 The Library produces publications in the accessible format that is best suited to each user’s needs.
-To achieve the conversion from print or electronic to accessible format we follow and adopt specific international standards that the Consortium have carefully studied, selected and adopted.
-The produced accessible format does not alter the content of the publications, except in cases of necessary verbal description of images, tables and page layouts.
+To achieve the conversion from print or electronic to an accessible format we follow and adopt specific international standards that the Consortium has carefully studied, selected and adopted.
+The produced accessible format does not alter the content of the publications, except in cases of a necessary verbal description of images, tables and page layouts.

 The library has made an open call to students and members of the academic community to participate in volunteering in the AMELib team as another student activity.
 Volunteers are trained in the production of accessible digital books.
 The working hours are flexible and can be adjusted to the volunteer’s schedule.